jbakse/compform_site/content/random/index.md

 ### Grass

 This example draws a row of lines.
-The height and lean of each line is chosent at random to create a natural, grass-like appearance.
+The height and lean of each line is chosen at random to create a natural, grass-like appearance.

 {% js-lab "sketches/grass.js" %}

 ### Brownian Motion

-This example simulates [brownian motion](https://en.wikipedia.org/wiki/Brownian_motion), which describes the random paths of particles in a liquid or gas.
+This example simulates [Brownian motion](https://en.wikipedia.org/wiki/Brownian_motion), which describes the random paths of particles in a liquid or gas.
 Brownian motion is a [common](https://www.youtube.com/watch?v=XUA8UREROYE) [theme](https://pbat.ch/proj/monolith/wiki/fbm/) in creative coding.

 {% js-lab "sketches/brownian.js" %}